 Audio Stems for Mixing

-Keep in mind that no matter your position in music, you’re not required at hand over a full session to anybody except it’s been agreed upon in a contract.
+Keep in mind that no matter your position in music, you’re not required to hand over a full session to anybody except if it’s been agreed upon in a contract.
 The session itself is your work, similar to the master tapes of older analog recordings.
 The band or label is often paying you for the audio – the multi-tracks or printed stems inside the session.
 The key sauce behind it that you simply are making use of within the DAW is totally yours.

 When you’re ever involved about whether or not you want to give somebody the session as a part of a contract, please seek the advice of a lawyer to ensure you’re defending your interests.

 Multi-tracks are precisely what their title implies – Multiple tracks from the recording session.
 The terminology has been utilized in studios for many years; way back to multi-track tape recorders existed.
 Engineers have continued to make use of this terminology within the digital world in the present day.

 The hand-off from recording engineer to mixer ought to at all times embody multi-tracks of the session.
 If there’s an editor doing cleanup between the 2, they need to be receiving the “raw” multi-tracks from the recording engineer and offering cleaned and comped multi-tracks to the mixer after they’re done.

 A mixer needs multi-tracks to do its job accurately.
 Offering them something much less means fewer choices when mixing and much less control they’ve when balancing the mix.

 Stems are stereo tracks printed down on the end of a mix that ought to sound almost similar to the ultimate mix when performed back at unity gain (zero dB on all faders).
 The one distinction can be mixed bus processing because it isn’t often utilized for the stems.